-Yeah, this was me when I started looking for k40’s.
-Which K40 Laser Cutter should I buy, Where should I purchase it from how much should I spend?
-Yeah my mind hurts
+Yeah, this was me when I started looking for a k40 laser cutter.So the question is….
+Which K40 laser to buy?
+Where should I purchase it from ?how much should I spend?
+Yeah my mind hurts now

 If you are asking yourself the question Which K40 Laser Cutter to buy, see the below comprehensive guide I’ve written a guide to purchasing your first K40 Laser Cutter if you are new to the market.